 But just as these helpful editors were expanding access to webpage creation, something else was happening too.
 Content management systems like Drupal and WordPress (and many, many others before them) displaced the need for the average content producer to need to edit raw HTML at all.
 You could easily make a functional website without even worrying about the underlying markup.

 So did the rise of the content management system change the web?
 Absolutely.
 Did it eliminate the need to hand code HTML?
 Well, for some people, yes.
 But as the web moved from a collection of content to a platform for applications, just as many new opportunities have arisen for doing markup.
 Every software as a service application, every social media network, and even many mobile applications rely on HTML and CSS to render their display.
 And those content management systems?
 They still need templates to function.

 And though many helpful libraries exist to standardize and simplify the web development process, coding for the web isn't being displaced any time soon.
 Proprietary tools are still common, but there is a rich collection of open source alternatives out there.
 Here are some you should consider.

 2. Aptana Studio

 SeaMonkey is a community continuation of what was once a Mozilla-produced internet application suite.
-While Mozilla decided to narrow its focus to individual projects, SeaMonkey continues to make regular releases of its full suite, which includes SeaMonkey Composer, a WYSIWYG HTML editor.
+While Mozilla decided to narrow its focus to individual projects, SeaMonkey continues to make regular releases of its full suite, which includes SeaMonkey Composer, a simple WYSIWYG HTML editor.
 You'd struggle to do advanced layouts with Composer (for instance, you can't adjust the CSS display or property to create a two column text and image pair, but would have to use a non-responsive table instead), but for basic pages with zero code written, this is a realistic option.